 - How to screenshot on a Chromebook

-Whether you should move to the best Chromebooks from Windows laptops or the best MacBooks depends a lot on what you need out of a laptop.
-In fact, our guides on whether or not you should buy a Chromebook and comparing Chromebooks vs laptops can help you make up your mind.
+Whether you should move to a Chromebook depends a lot on what you need out of a laptop.
+Our guides on whether or not you should buy a Chromebook and comparing Chromebooks vs laptops can help you make up your mind.

 Students considering one for school should check out our best student Chromebooks list.
 These make for even more affordable alternatives to the best laptops for college.
 Meanwhile, the more budget-conscious consumers should find the cheap Chromebook deals helpful.

 Google continues its tradition of making the best Chromebooks in the world.
 While it's older Pixelbook used to occupy the top spot, it's been replaced by Google's latest Chromebook: the Pixelbook Go.
 This is a Chromebook that proves that these devices can be just as stylish and powerful as traditional laptops, and the Pixelbook Go brings a lot of the original Pixelbook's premium features to a more affordable device.

 One of it's most impressive features is the fantastic battery life, which can outlast many traditional laptops with ease, and means you can go a full work or school day without needing to charge it.
 We also love the fact that you can close the lid, leave it for a few days, and when you pick it up again, it's still got plenty of battery life left - something Windows 10 laptops never achieve.

 Its brilliant keyboard is also worth pointing out.
 It feels fantastic to type on, and makes working on it incredibly comfortable.
 In fact, this has meant we've stopped using much more powerful (and expensive laptops) in favor of the Pixelbook Go - it really is that good.